ml-archive/readme/guide-start-project.md

-1) vapor new project name
+1) `vapor new test --template=https://github.com/nodes-vapor/template`

 2) Set up git, add a repository on gitlab and push the initial code